Saints Peter and Paul Cathedral (Indianapolis): Ordinations

-Bishop Joseph Chartrand, the second Bishop of Indianapolis, was ordained a priest in the Saints Peter and Paul chapel on September 24, 1892.
-He was appointed as rector of the cathedral on December 26, 1905, and named coadjutor bishop and Bishop Chatard's successor on June 27, 1910.
+Chartrand was ordained a priest at Saints Peter & Paul Chapel on September 24, 1892.
+He was appointed as rector of the new cathedral on December 26, 1905, and named coadjutor bishop and Chatard's successor on June 27, 1910.
 Chartrand governed the diocese on the bishop's behalf until Chatard's death on September 7, 1918.
-Chartrand was consecrated as Bishop of Indianapolis at the cathedral on September 15, 1910.
+Chartrand was consecrated as bishop of Indianapolis at the cathedral on September 15, 1910.

-Joseph Elmer Ritter, the first Archbishop of Indianapolis, was named rector of the cathedral on August 25, 1925.
-He was consecrated auxiliary bishop for the Diocese of Indianapolis at the cathedral in 1933, and was appointed Bishop of Indianapolis on March 26, 1934.
+Reverend Joseph Elmer Ritter was named rector of the cathedral on August 25, 1925.
+He was consecrated auxiliary bishop of Indianapolis at the cathedral in 1933, and was appointed bishop of Indianapolis on March 26, 1934.
 When the diocese was elevated to an archdiocese on November 17, 1944, Ritter became its archbishop.

-Bishops Chatard and Chartrand were initially buried in the cathedral's crypt.
-In 1976 their remains were removed and interred at the Calvary Cemetery's mausoleum chapel in Indianapolis.
+Chatard and Chartrand were initially buried in the cathedral's crypt.
+In 1976, their remains were removed and interred at the Calvary Cemetery's mausoleum chapel in Indianapolis.